artemislena/gtrr/README.md

 * Please follow the file format requirements as specified below.
 * You agree to the content you submit to be licensed under CC0.

-## File format
+## File format and style
 The files are written in [Markdown](https://commonmark.org), and compiled by [Cobalt](https://cobalt-org.github.io).

+### Frontmatter
-As for the latter, a specific "frontmatter" is expected to be present at the top of the page:
+Cobalt expects a frontmatter to be present at the top of the file.

 For cities and certain regions without any further division, something like this would suffice:
 ```yaml